Fingerstyle Guitar vs. Classical Guitar

 Below are some common traits of classical guitar.
 There will be exceptions, but these traits hold true the large majority of the time.

-Focus on technique – While other styles may have other primary foci, those learning classical guitar spend consistent practice time on the “how” of playing.
+Focus on technique – While other styles may have other primary foci, those learning classical guitar spend consistent practice time on the “how” of playing, such as positioning the body of the guitar.
 Fine details of movement and position are common practice areas.

 Read music – Classical guitar is most commonly played using composed music written in standard musical notation.
 This is in contrast with improvised music or self-composed music.
 (Again, some classical guitarists also compose, but these are few.)